 - Office Space: A work station may be available in the residents’ room (shared-office).

-- Computer Access: Computer access is available in the residents’ room; however, visitors may be required to use their own computers.
+- Computer Access: Computer access is available in the residents’ room; however, students may be required to use their own computers.

-- Didactic Courses: Visiting Dentists are encouraged to attend lecture courses, journal club, and seminars in the Department of Pediatric Dentistry.
+- Didactic Courses: Students are expected to attend lecture courses, journal club, and seminars in the Department of Pediatric Dentistry.

-- Observing Clinics: Visiting Dentists will be allowed to observe activities in the graduate clinic and operating room.
-Scholars must be accompanied at all times by a faculty member and wear ID and the proper clinical attire (medical scrubs or professional attire).
-Participants will be provided with a disposable coat that is to be worn in the clinic only.
-Visiting dentists must meet all federal and state compliance guidelines (training, immunizations, etc.) prior to observations in any setting.
+- Observing Clinics: Students will observe activities in the graduate clinic and operating room.
+They must be accompanied at all times by a faculty member and wear ID and the proper clinical attire (medical scrubs or professional attire).
+Students will be provided with a disposable coat that is to be worn in the clinic only.
+They must meet all federal and state compliance guidelines (training, immunizations, etc.) prior to observations in any setting.

-- Research: All Visiting Dentists are encouraged to attend research seminars in the Department.
-There may be an opportunity to participate in research done in the Department, if it does not involve patient contact.
+- Research: All students are expected to attend research seminars in the Department.
+There may be an opportunity to participate in research done in the Department, if it does not involve direct patient contact.
 Data relating to research done at in the Department is property of the University and may not be used elsewhere without authorization.
 All publications resulting from participation in the program must be approved by the principal investigator or faculty mentor, and published according to prevailing ethical and professional standards.

-- Other: Attendance of any regional, national or international conferences are encouraged, but the Visiting Dentist will be responsible for all costs associated with such meetings (registration, travel, meals, etc.).
+- Other: Students will be responsible for all costs associated with attendance of any regional, national or international conferences (registration, travel, meals, etc.).

 Responsibilities and Limitations

-- Living Arrangements: Visiting Dentists are responsible for all housing, transportation, and personal costs during this experience.
+- Living Arrangements: Students are responsible for all housing, transportation, and personal costs during this experience.
 They must make their own living and transportation arrangements.
 The department may be able to guide the applicant to various resources but will not be responsible for those arrangements.

 - Employment in the Department: Participation in the program does not warrant any employment opportunities.

-- Patient Treatment: Scholars may not participate in any clinical care while in the Department.
+- Patient Treatment: Students may not participate in any direct clinical care while in the Department.

-- Professional Behavior: Scholars are expected to conduct themselves within all standards of ethical and professional behavior while at the University.
+- Professional Behavior: Students are expected to conduct themselves within all standards of ethical and professional behavior while at the University.
 Professional attire is required at all times.

-- Health Insurance: Scholars are expected to have health insurance coverage while they are at the University.
+- Health Insurance: Students are expected to have health insurance coverage while they are at the University.

 The Department of Pediatric Dentistry reserves the right to cancel the program for any individual without cause and restrict the number of individuals enrolled in the program.
 An applicant can cancel participation up until before notification of acceptance into the program.
 Once accepted into the program, fees are non-refundable.